onap/archived-externalapi-nbi/docs/architecture/NBI_R1_Developer_Guide.rst

 **Locally**

-Ensure that you have a MongoDB instance running and configured in *application.properties* file.
+Ensure that you have a MongoDB and MariaDB instance running and properly configured in *application.properties* file.
 Run *Application.java* class in your favorite IDE

 Or through a terminal, ensure that your maven installation is works and run *mvn spring-boot:run* command to start the appication.